OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 In a typical day of wear, the camera may take up to 3,000 images depicting your everyday life, where you go and the kinds of activities you engage in (e.g. walking to the shop, cycling, socialising).
 Some images are displayed below for you to get an idea of the content and quality of images that are recorded:
 ![](./assets/figs/camera_photos.png)

-#### Do I have to collect my own data?
-You are of course free to decide whether or not to collect your own data.
-There will be no penalty to you for not doing so.

 #### How should I wear the camera?
 * Please wear the camera on a lanyard around your neck (or clipped to your clothing), with the camera unit at chest height and the lens facing horizontally forwards.